About The Electrical Safety Certificate for Landlords and Rentals

 1. Carry out remedial or investigative work within 28 days

-Once the required remedial work has been carried out, your electrician will then give you a written confirmation that the work has been completed and this should be given to your tenant and the local authority.
+Once the required remedial work has been carried out, your electrician will give you written confirmation that the work has been completed, and this should be given to your tenant and the local authority within 28 days.

-To better understand whether or not an exception might apply to you can read up on the different types of tenancies here.
+To understand whether an exemption might apply to you, you can read the full list of exempt tenancies in Schedule 1 of the Regulations.

 The process involves inspecting and testing key components, including sockets, light fittings, consumer units, and wiring.
 The electrician will check for signs of wear, damage, or outdated installations that may pose safety risks.
 Additionally, they will ensure that all electrical installations meet current regulations and safety standards.

-Landlords need to ensure an inspection is carried out every five years and supply the EICR report to everyone who needs one – mainly tenants.
-Additionally, you need to find a qualified and competent electrician to carry out the inspection and test.
+Landlords need to ensure an inspection is carried out at least every five years and to supply the EICR to everyone who needs one – mainly tenants.
+You also need to find a qualified and competent electrician to carry out the inspection and test.

 An electrical safety check involves both inspection and testing of the property's electrical installations.
 This includes: